prisma/prisma1/docs/1.1/04-Reference/07-Migration-Guides/04-Functions.md

 ## Subscriptions

-Server-side subscriptions are the only feature that are still part of Prisma.
-However, with Prisma it is not possible to host the corresponding functions as [managed functions](https://www.graph.cool/docs/reference/functions/overview-aiw4aimie9#managed-functions-vs-webhooks) any more - instead they need to be configured through _web hooks_, pointing to an HTTP endpoint that you deployed yourself (e.g. using AWS Lamba, Google Cloud Functions, Zeit Now, ...).
+Server-side subscriptions are following the same concept in Prisma.
+However, with Prisma it is not possible to host the corresponding functions as [managed functions](https://www.graph.cool/docs/reference/functions/overview-aiw4aimie9#managed-functions-vs-webhooks) anymore - instead they need to be configured through _web hooks_, pointing to an HTTP endpoint that you deployed yourself (e.g. using AWS Lamba, Google Cloud Functions, Zeit Now, ...).

 The following example is based on the [`subscriptions`](https://github.com/graphcool/graphcool-framework/blob/master/examples/0.x/subscriptions) from the Graphcool Framework.